On Amenable and Coamenable Coideals: Amenability and Relative Amenability of Coideals

 We continue to assume $\G$ is a DQG.
-Recall that the right coideals of $\ell^\infty(\G)$ are the open quasi-subgroups of $\G$.
-Let $N_P$ be the open quasi-subgroup of $\G$ generated by the group-like projection $P$.
-We will establish the role $P$ plays in amenability and relative amenability of $N_P$ as a right coideal.
+Recall that the right coideals of $\ell^\infty(\G)$ are of the form $\widetilde{N}_P$ for a group-like projection $P$.
+We will establish the role $P$ plays in amenability and relative amenability of $\widetilde{N}_P$ as a right coideal.